sitespeedio/sitespeed.io/docs/documentation/sitespeed.io/configuration/config.md

   --grafana.auth  The Grafana auth/bearer value used when sending annotations to Grafana.
 See http://docs.grafana.org/http_api/auth/#authentication-api

 Graphite
   --graphite.host                       The Graphite host used to store captured metrics.
   --graphite.port                       The Graphite port used to store captured metrics.  [default: 2003] --graphite.auth                       The Graphite user and password used for authentication.
 Format: user:password --graphite.httpPort                   The Graphite port used to access the user interface and send annotations event  [default: 8080]
   --graphite.webHost                    The graphite-web host.
 If not specified graphite.host will be used.
   --graphite.namespace                  The namespace key added to all captured metrics.  [default: "sitespeed_io.default"] --graphite.includeQueryParams         Whether to include query parameters from the URL in the Graphite keys or not  [boolean] [default: false]
   --graphite.arrayTags                  Send the tags as Array or a String.
 In Graphite 1.0 the tags is a array.
 Before a String  [boolean] [default: true]
   --graphite.annotationTitle            Add a title to the annotation sent for a run.
   --graphite.annotationMessage          Add an extra message that will be attached to the annotation sent for a run.
 The message is attached after the default message and can contain HTML.
   --graphite.annotationScreenshot       Include screenshot (from Browsertime) in the annotation.
 You need to specify a --resultBaseURL for this to work.  [boolean] [default: false]
   --graphite.statsd                     Uses the StatsD interface  [boolean] [default: false] --graphite.annotationTag              Add a extra tag to the annotation sent for a run.
 Repeat the --graphite.annotationTag option for multiple tags.
 Make sure they do not collide with the other tags.
-  --graphite.bulkSize              Break up number of metrics to send with each request.  [number] [default: null]
+  --graphite.bulkSize                   Break up number of metrics to send with each request.  [number] [default: null] --graphite.experimental.perIteration  Experimental setup to send each iteration of metrics to Graphite.
+Experimental means this can change and is not released as stable.
+Use it with care.  [boolean] [default: false]

 Plugins
   --plugins.list    List all configured plugins in the log.  [boolean]